 In addition, many private and public agencies are ready and able to assist the worthy college student.
-Funds are also available through local organizations such as women's clubs, chambers of commerce, the American Association of University Women, business, and industry.
+Funds are also available through local organizations such as women's clubs, Rotary, and chambers of commerce.

 There are many ways to put together needed college funds.
 Some students receive outright grants or scholarships for a portion of their expenses.
-Loans up to \$2500 a year (interest free and no payments while the student is in college) can be obtained.
+Loans up to \$3000 each academic year (interest free and no payments while the student is in college) can be obtained.
 Last but not least, jobs for students under work-study or other employment programs can be obtained to assist with college financing.

 Many students utilize a package aid program combining funds from two or three sources to pay for their college education-in addition to what they can expect to receive from their parents.
-More than 1,600 Harper College students (about 25 percent) are receiving some form of assistance in programs administered by the Office of Financial Aid.
+More than 1,600 Harper College students are receiving some form of assistance in programs administered by the Office of Financial Aid.